Author: Rosemin Anderson

 By tracking behaviour and trends on a customer-by-customer level, Experience iD not only shines a real-time light on pain points and areas for improvement in the customer journey but also surfaces opportunities for highly-personalised customer experiences that directly influence sales and customer expectations.

-Those personalised recommendations, offers, and experience tweaks become easy to action when all the dots are joined up – across every touchpoint and for every customer on an individual, granular level.
+Those personalized recommendations, offers, and experience tweaks become easy to action when all the dots are joined up – across every touchpoint and for every customer on an individual, granular level.
 And that’s exactly what Experience iD can help with.